A Road from Woodstock

 Norwich, May 30, 1738."
 (Governor and Company of Connecticut and Moheagan Indians, By their Guardians, Certified Copy of Proceedings Before Commissioners of Review, 1743.
 Page 233)

 One of the details on Chandler’s 1705 map is a line drawn indicating a “road from Woodstock to Hartford” running south-westerly presumably from Plaine Hill in Woodstock to the outlet of the cedar swamp near Bolton Notch, at or near the outlet of present day Bolton Lakes.
 The road crossed the Willimantic River above or upstream of the Mohegan north line.
-The Mohegan north bounds ran from Moshenupsuck (Mishe-nippe-set), the outlet of Moshenups pond, present day Shenipsit lake, to a place called Appaquag, at or near the headwaters of Little River near the south-east corner of present day Eastford, then to the Quinnebaug River, below Nemo's fort.
+The Mohegan north bounds ran west from Moshenupsuck, the outlet of Moshenups pond, present day Shenipsit lake (Mishe-nippe-set, near or at the great pond), to a place called Appaquag, at or near the headwaters of Little River near the south-east corner of present day Eastford, then to the Quinnebaug River, below Nemo's fort.
 From the crossing of the Willimantic River, the road continues south-westerly to a place called Wiashquagiransuk.
 J. Hammond Trumbull, from Indian Names of Places notes:

 “Wiashquagwwnsuck (Moh.) : one of the w. bounds of the Mohegan territory, ‘s. about 10 w. from Moshenups [the so. end of Snipsic pond] ; where the Hartford road goes (through the notch in the mountain) to the Cedar swamp.’
 Chandler's Survey, 1705, in Moh.
 Case, 49.
 At or near Bolton Notch.”
 (Trumbull, Indian Names of Places, Page 87)